 * RPS/British Council Special Event – 10am, Tuesday 14 May Members of the press are welcome to attend the morning event at the British Council on Tuesday 14 May, subject to availability.
 Pre-booking essential.
 The morning will include a short presentation by each of the recipients, followed by the opportunity for questions, networking and in-depth discussion.
 Please contact Sophie Cohen or Alex Bratt for further details or to register interest.

-Further details about RPS Honorary Membership, including a full list of previous recipients can be seen at www.rps200.org
+See further details about RPS Honorary Membership, including a full list of previous recipients.

 About the Royal Philharmonic Society